 “The Council of the Law Association of Zambia has taken the position that should the association, during the consultation process, express an opinion that a Practitioner should not be granted the honour and dignity of State Counsel, but the said Practitioner is nevertheless granted such honour and dignity then the association will send a notification to the membership and the public as to why the association did not see it fit to recommend the appointment.
 This will apply also to those appointed without following the procedure stipulated above.
 The association will reserve its rights in all respects pertaining to such appointments.” she said.

-Law Association of Zambia (LAZ) Honorary Secretary Linda Kasonde said that lawyers seeking to be conferred with the position of State Counsel should be of good standing in society and must demand respect within the (Legal) profession.
+Law Association of Zambia (LAZ) Honorary Secretary Linda Kasonde said that lawyers seeking to be conferred with the position of State Counsel should be of good standing in society and among others, must demand respect within the (Legal) profession.

 In a statement made available to the Daily Nation yesterday, Ms. Kasonde said that the procedure for the appointment of any lawyer to the position of State Counsel must be considered, adding that conferring anyone (lawyers) the State Counsel rank must be granted on merit and not due to any other considerations.